 - Best known for threatening war on states that were willing to secede from the union.

-- Known in particular for settling or at least creating a truce regarding the territories that had been won from Mexico during the Mexican-American War.
+- Known for settling, or at least creating a truce regarding the territories that had been won from Mexico during the Mexican-American War.

 - His policies opened up the possibility of the expansion of slavery into the west.

 Alienated abolitionists with his support of Kansas-Nebraska Act and Fugitive Slave Act.